lqhuang/typed-settings/docs/index.rst

 ----

 Typed Settings allows you to cleanly structure your settings with `attrs <https://www.attrs.org>`_ classes.
-Type annotations will be used to automatically convert values to the proper type.
+Type annotations will be used to automatically convert values to the proper type (using `cattrs <https://cattrs.readthedocs.io>`_).
 You can currently load settings from these sources:

 - TOML files (multiple, if you want to).
 Paths can be statically specified or dynamically set via an environment variable.